Age of Apocalypse

 History

 The Age of Apocalypse was an alternate timeline that diverted into a world in the Multiverse that was designated as Earth-295.
 It was created by mutant when one of their number named Legion traveled into the past of Earth-616 and accidentally slew his own father, Professor Charles Xavier.
 With the power of mutants revealed prematurely, Apocalypse chose to strike early, raising a mutant army and eventually conquering North America.
 The X-Men were led by Magneto in memory of his murdered friend, and acted as a resistance group against Apocalypse's rule; other mutants, mutant groups, and superheroes all took on radically different roles in this universe.
-Eventually, the timeline was undone thanks to Bishop, one of the few who'd travelled back to try to stop Legion in his first attempt; after surviving to the present day, Bishop travelled back in time again and stabbed Legion with the mutant's own psychic knife.
+Eventually, the timeline was undone thanks to Bishop, one of the few who had travelled back to try to stop Legion in his first attempt; after surviving to the present day, Bishop travelled back in time again and stabbed Legion with the mutant's own psychic knife.
 Legion died, seeing what his actions would have caused, and the Age of Apocalypse was undone.

 When Jean Grey returned to the Breeding Pens to emancipate the prisoners before the High Council's nuclear strike, the Brain Trust detected her presence and attempted to shut her down.
 However, she opened the floodgates of her mind, overpowering them and freeing the prisoners from their mental haze in one decisive telepathic stroke.
 (Factor-X v1 #1)